Lejeunea hodgsoniana

 Lejeunea hodgsoniana is a species of liverwort in the family Lejeuneaceae.
 Endemic to New Zealand, it was first recognized in 1980 but not formally described until 2013.
 The plant forms bright green mats up to 7 cm in diameter on tree bark and occasionally on rocks.
 The species is found from the Kermadec Islands in the north to the Chatham Islands in the south, primarily in coastal and lowland areas below 100 m elevation.
 It is distinguished from related species by its relatively large size, multi-celled tooth on the leaf lobule, and deeply divided underleaves with pointed tips.
-While showing a particular affinity for mahoe trees (Melicytus species), it grows on various native and introduced trees and is considered "Not Threatened" under the New Zealand Threat Classification System due to its abundance within its range and ability to grow in both pristine and disturbed habitats.
+While showing a particular affinity for māhoe trees (Melicytus species), it grows on various native and introduced trees and is considered "Not Threatened" under the New Zealand Threat Classification System due to its abundance within its range and ability to grow in both pristine and disturbed habitats.

 Taxonomy

 Lejeunea hodgsoniana was first recognised as a distinct species in 1980 by the German bryologist Riclef Grolle, who annotated several specimens at the Museum of New Zealand Te Papa Tongarewa (WELT) with this name.
 However, Grolle never formally published a description of the species.
 Over the following decades, botanists informally referred to these plants using the provisional name "Lejeunea 'hodgsoniana' Grolle ined."
 The species was finally formally described in 2013 by Rodney J. Lewington, Peter Beveridge, and Matt A.M.
 Renner, who maintained Grolle's chosen species epithet.
 The species name hodgsoniana honours the New Zealand botanist Amy Hodgson (1888–1983), who made contributions to the study of New Zealand liverworts through her numerous publications between 1941 and 1972.
 While Hodgson never worked directly with the Lejeuneaceae, she published important studies on several other liverwort genera including Schistochila, Heteroscyphus, and Radula.

 Lejeunea hodgsoniana is one of fourteen Lejeunea species known from New Zealand, seven of which are considered endemic to the region.
 This relatively high rate of endemism in New Zealand's Lejeunea species reflects a pattern also seen in related genera, suggesting the existence of a distinct southern-temperate Australasian element within the predominantly tropical Lejeuneaceae.
 The species is morphologically distinctive among Australasian Lejeunea species, though it shares some characteristics with two Asian species, L. bidentula and L. kodamae, particularly in having a multi-celled tooth on the leaf lobule.
 However, Lejeunea hodgsoniana can be distinguished from both these species by its larger size, differently shaped underleaves, and other structural details.